Neural Parametric Fokker-Planck Equations: Numerical examples

 \subsubsection{Rosenbrock potential}

 In this example, we set dimension $d=10$.
 We consider the Rosenbrock typed function \cite{rosenbrock1960automatic}:

 which involve interactions among its coordinates.
 We solve the corresponding \eqref{FPE} on time interval $[0,1]$ with step size $h=0.005$.
-In this example, we set the length of normalizing flow $T_\theta$ as 100.
+We set the length of normalizing flow $T_\theta$ as 100.
 We set $K_{\textrm{in}}=K_{\textrm{out}}=3000$ and $M_{\textrm{in}}=100$, $M_{\textrm{out}}=60$.\\ Here are the sample results, we exhibit the projection of sample points on the $1-2$, $7-8$ and $9-10$ plane in Figure \ref{samples Rsbrck}.
-The rightmost figures are plots of estimated densities at $t=1.0$.
+Blue samples are obtained from our numerical solution while red samples are obtained by applying Euler-Maruyama scheme with the same step size.